resbazaz/organization/GOVERNANCE.md

 ### Amendments

 The amendment process to this governance allows for updates to the governing policies, procedures, and structures.
-Proposed amendments can be submitted by community members, reviewed by a designated ad-hoc committee, and require a majority vote for approval, ensuring a dynamic and responsive governance framework.
+Proposed amendments can be submitted by community members, are reviewed by a designated ad-hoc committee, and will require a majority vote by the delegaated committee for approval, ensuring a dynamic and responsive governance framework.

 Amendments to this governance should be submitted via the GitHub issues of the proper repository.
 Amendments are accepted with majority consent of the committee (executive or ad-hoc, as delegated).